Dynamic access pricing control for fair and stable resource sharing

-{\textbf{Pricing function specification $f(q)$ :} Roughly speaking, two approaches are possible to adjust price to demand in a resource allocation problem. \begin{itemize} \item One may adjust price, in a PI-like fashion, based on the difference between observed supply and demand \cite{schlote}. \item A second approach is to adjust the price based on some quality of service metric, such as wait time or queuing delay.
-For example, Uber speaks of multipliers based on demand \cite{castillo}, which is one enunciation of this approach, and in another, in internet congestion control, random early detection (RED) is another \cite{bobrade1}. \end{itemize} We follow this latter approach in which a price signal $f(q)$ is used to modulate the population $\mathcal{R}$.
-Specifically, as we have mentioned, we assume members of $\mathcal{R}$ leave the elastic queue in a linear fashion as $f(q)R$.
-In RED, for example, $f(q)$ is a non-increasing function of the length of the service $q$.
-In what follows we shall exploit a degree of freedom that exists by relaxing this assumption in order to realise queuing systems that have desirable dynamic properties.
+Roughly speaking, two approaches are possible to adjust price to demand in a resource allocation problem. \begin{itemize} \item One may adjust price in a PI control-like fashion, based on the difference between observed supply and demand \cite{schlote}. \item A second approach is to adjust the price based on some quality of service metric, such as wait time or queuing delay.
+For example, Uber speaks of multipliers based on demand \cite{castillopaper}, which is one enunciation of this approach; in internet congestion control, Random Early Detection (RED) is another \cite{bobrade1}.
+This second approach only requires measurement of a queuing delay (or a proxy) and an appropriately specified pricing function for implementation. \end{itemize} We follow this latter approach in which a price signal $p(q)$ is used to modulate each user population $R_i$.
+Specifically, as mentioned, we assume members of $R_i$ leave their queue in a linear fashion as $f_i(p(q))R_i$.
+In RED queue management \cite{bobrade1}, for example, $p(q)$ is a non-increasing function of the length $q$.
+In what follows, we shall exploit a degree of freedom that exists by relaxing this assumption in order to realize queuing systems that have desirable dynamic properties.